aerengns/stock-scraper/README.md

 to users in a clean and accessible format.
 The application fetches the latest or historical stock prices and other relevant data such as dividends etc.

-If you want to only use the API you can go to https://stock-scraper-vyg8.onrender.com

 ## Features

 - Real-time stock price fetching